 Sandspring Resources Ltd. (TSX.V: SSP) is a publicly listed Canadian-junior gold mining company with gold assets located in both the Cuyuni-Mazaruni District of Guyana and the Segovia Mining district of Colombia.
 Sandspring or the "Company" has a long-term focus to develop its 4.5 million-ounce Toroparu Gold Project with near term production anticipated from the historic Guía Antigua Mine located in Segovia, Colombia.

 The Toroparu Gold Project will mine gold, silver, and copper from the Toroparu, SE Zone, and Sona Hill deposits.
 The Toroparu and SE Zone disseminated gold deposits occur within a 2.7 km mineralized corridor that varies from 200m to 400 m wide and from surface to 400 m in deep, and Sona Hill vein deposit, within an 800 m long x 300 m wide area 4.9 km east of Toroparu.
 Ore from these deposits will be mined as conventional open pits and processed in leaching and flotation circuits to produce both gold doré bars and gold-bearing copper concentrates.
 Current project design includes 10 years of gold production from a 4.2 million ton per year carbon-in-leach (CIL) processing facility, and an additional 14 years of gold, silver, and copper production from an 8.4 million ton per year facility expanded to include a 4.2 mtpy flotation concentrator.

-Ultimately, Sandspring's goal is to develop the exploration potential of the areas surrounding the Toroparu Gold Project and the greater western Guyana gold district.
-This district is located within the Guiana Shield, which is the northern segment of the Amazonian Craton of South America, a dismembered portion of the West African Craton.
+Ultimately, Sandspring's goal is to develop the exploration potential of the areas surrounding it's Toroparu Gold Project and develop district-scale operations in western Guyana.
+Western Guyana's gold district is located within the greater Guiana Shield, the northern segment of the Amazonian Craton and dismembered portion of the West African Craton.